Second monkeypox case confirmed in NZ, unlinked to first infection

 Verrall said monkeypox lesions were distinctive but the disease could incubate undetected at first.

-"It can be transmitted by close physical contact or by droplets ...
+"It can be transmitted by close physical contact or by droplets.
 But the suspicion is that the cluster that's emerging in Europe has been spread by sexual contact," she said.

 Michael Skinner, a virologist at Imperial College London, told the Associated Press in May it's still too early to determine how the men in the UK were infected.